Genesis 49 – The Blessing of the Sons of Jacob

 Then he charged them and said to them: “I am to be gathered to my people; bury me with my fathers in the cave that is in the field of Ephron the Hittite, in the cave that is in the field of Machpelah, which is before Mamre in the land of Canaan, which Abraham bought with the field of Ephron the Hittite as a possession for a burial place.
 There they buried Abraham and Sarah his wife, there they buried Isaac and Rebekah his wife, and there I buried Leah.
 The field and the cave that is there were purchased from the sons of Heth.”

 a.
-I am to be gathered to my people: Jacob was confident that his father Isaac and his grandfather Abraham lived on, and that he would be gathered to them.
+I am to be gathered to my people: Jacob was confident that his father Isaac and his grandfather Abraham continued to live in the eternal state, and that he would be gathered to them.

 b.
 Bury me with my fathers: Though Jacob was now in Egypt, he knew he was not an Egyptian.
 He was a son of the promise, an heir of God’s covenant with Abraham, and he asked to be buried in the land promised to Abraham, Isaac, and Jacob by covenant.

 c.
 In the cave that is in the field of Machpelah: Egypt was filled with magnificent tombs, and because of the respect Jacob had, he could have been buried like a Pharaoh.
 But he wanted to be buried in an obscure cave in Canaan, because Canaan was the land of promise.

 And when Jacob had finished commanding his sons, he drew his feet up into the bed and breathed his last, and was gathered to his people.